BoilerBuilder/boilerplates/DEPENDENCY_MANAGEMENT.md

 - Use exact versions for build tools and loose versions for libraries
 - Update versions in the central config first, then propagate

-### 2. Framework Separation
+### 2. jsTools Separation
-- Keep framework-specific dependencies in their respective sections
+- Keep jsTools-specific dependencies in their respective sections
 - Don't mix React and Vue dependencies in common sections

 ### 3. Build Tool Organization
-- Separate build tool dependencies from framework dependencies
+- Separate build tool dependencies from jsTools dependencies
 - Group related tools together (e.g., PostCSS + Autoprefixer)

 ### 4. Template Customization